 Data Limitations: The data is collected annually in July and the final survey results are provided to the COPS Office by the end of August.
-The only potential data limitation would be a low response rate to the survey.
+The potential data limitation would be a low response rate to the survey.
 Thus far, the COPS Office has received a high response rate to the survey.

-29% of OBDs Net Costs support this Goal.
+STRATEGIC GOAL 3: Ensure the Fair and Efficient Administration of Justice 30% of OBDs Net Costs support this Goal.